Ready or not, both you and your church are online more than ever before.

 Foolish people, as John Townsend says, have a flat learning curve.
 They don’t intend to harm themselves or others, but they do.

-Here are a few characteristics of foolish people to help you recognize that kind of behaviour in the chat:
+Here are a few characteristics of foolish people to help you recognize that kind of behavior in the chat:

 - Selfish.
 It’s all about them.